 If a Martian were to land on Earth today, he’d think that the major lifeform on this planet is vehicles.
 But that will change as vehicles are used more efficiently.
 A lot of suburban families have two or three cars.
 Over the next decade, if they own any at all, it will be just one, mostly for long trips.

-But I’m clearly not alone.
-People across the country are opting to share vehicles rather than own them outright.
+Chris: It’s interesting that you mention that.
+It seems like people across the country are opting to share vehicles rather than own them outright.

 Doug: It’s unlikely that I’ll get another Porsche or Ferrari.
 Cars like that are increasingly pointless with roads being what they are today.
 Combine that with the effects of the Greater Depression, and in a decade you’ll find exotic cars sitting in barns with flat tires and birds roosting under the hood – which was the case with Duesenbergs and Cords in the ’40s and ’50s.
 The current boom in exotic cars selling for $100,000 to $1,000,000 is another bubble about to burst.

 Anyway, if I want to go somewhere today, quite frankly I’d rather have some remote vehicle pick me up and drop me off.
 So I can read a book while I’m in transit.

 This change is happening right before our eyes.
 And it’s going to play out quickly, taking millions of people completely by surprise.

 Chris: Thanks for speaking with me today, Doug.

 Chris’ note: Doug just made a huge announcement about another type of technology that needs to be on your radar.